 What if you want to build your own house?

 Not a lot of people can buy a house.
 Some actually prefer to construct it.
-Same conditions will be applied in that case.
+The same conditions will be applied in that case.

 What other conditions will apply?